Umami Pot

 • Green onions / scallions

-• Aburaage (deep-fried tofu)
+• Aburaage (deep-fried tofu sheets)

 The choice of meat is also important, as it affects the overall taste of the dish.
-Pork or beef is commonly used, with regional preferences in Japan.
+Pork or beef is commonly used, with regional preferences across Japan.
 Pork is more popular in eastern Japan, while beef is preferred in western Japan.

 Introduction to Japanese curry